crshanks/simple-php-app/README.md

 ---
 ## Verification

 - APM Data: After deploying your application (local Docker or Kubernetes) and generating some traffic, log in to your New Relic account.
 Navigate to "APM & Services."
-You should see your application listed (e.g., "Sample PHP App (Local Docker)" or "Sample PHP App (K8s)") and be able to drill into transaction traces, errors, etc.
+You should see your application listed (e.g., "Simple PHP App (Local Docker)" or "Simple PHP App (K8s)") and be able to drill into transaction traces, errors, etc.
 - Kubernetes Cluster Data: If you installed the Kubernetes integration, navigate to "Infrastructure" -> "Kubernetes" in New Relic to see data from your cluster.
 - It might take 5-10 minutes for initial data to appear.